dayemsiddiqui/ruskit/docs/models.md

-# Models
+# Models and Entities

-Models in Ruskit represent the data structure and business logic of your application.
-They provide an abstraction layer for interacting with your database and implementing domain-specific functionality.
+Ruskit uses a clear separation between entities (data structures) and models (business logic).
+Entities represent your database tables and their fields, while models contain the business logic, relationships, and database operations.

 ## Generating Models